UNCLASSIFIED (U)

 (1) (U) Form DS-260, Online Application for Immigrant Visa and Alien Registration:

-(a) (U) In general: Form DS-260, Electronic Application for Immigrant Visa and Alien Registration, is valid for one year from the date of the biometric oath.
+(a) (U) In general: Form DS-260, Electronic Application for Immigrant Visa and Alien Registration, is valid for two years from the date of the biometric oath.

-(i) (U) As the DS-260 oath verification functionality in IVO is designed to enforce an oath renewal after one year, you will need to give a reason for not collecting an e-Signature as part of the oath verification procedure.
+(i) (U) As the DS-260 oath verification functionality in IVO is designed to enforce an oath renewal after one year, you will need to give a reason for not collecting an e-Signature as part of the oath verification procedure until the change can be made permanent in IVO.

 (A) (U) In the IVO oath window, after clicking "Re-Take Oath," you should check the “other” box in the “Select a reason if not collecting an e-Signature” section.
-If the applicant has resubmitted their DS-260, you must enter the following note in the “Oath Remark” box: “Original oath captured on DD-MON-YYYY, re-oath temporarily waived per authorization by VO.”
+If the applicant has resubmitted their DS-260, you must enter the following note in the “Oath Remark” box: “Original oath captured on DD-MON-YYYY, and this DS-260 was submitted within the two year validity period of the original oath.”

 (B) (U) IVO will prompt you to confirm that a physical signature is being collected and scanned into the system.
 As an electronic signature was already collected, a physical signature is unnecessary, and you may click "Yes" to allow IVO to proceed.